nervecenter/nimgnuplot/README.md

 # nimgnuplot

 Gnuplot interface for Nim, loosely based on pygnuplot.
-Originally made for and open sourced by GeoSonics Inc.

-nimgnuplot uses a stateful object to accumulate commands, and then execute a script by using an `exec` call to a gnuplot program.
+Uses a stateful object to accumulate commands and data, and then execute a script by using an `exec` call to a gnuplot program.
 It is not built for interactive plots, and assumes submitting a script to `gnuplot` and receiving bytes as output.
 It depends on Datamancer, and features utilities for plotting `DataFrame` objects.

+The environment variable `GNUPLOT_EXE` can be used to point to any `gnuplot` binary.

 ### Example